pythonbrad/qwasar-learning/README.md

 terraform apply
 ```

-Note that, the instance IP / DNS will be show in the log.
+Note that, the instance IP / DNS will be show at end of the log.
 The nginx can take a little bit time (up to 5s) to start.

-To test if everything is ok, you can use on the following methods.
+To test if everything is ok, you can use one of the following methods.

-- Try to access by the IP / DNS.
+- Try to http access by the IP / DNS.

 ```
 curl <instance-ip>